 According to Bowling (2009) these interactions embrace two main aspects i.e. communication and patients’ evaluations of healthcare.
 The communication focuses on the verbal and non-verbal interactions between doctors and patients in relation to consultation and treatment.
-Patients’ understanding of the content of care, recall of information related to disease pathway and satisfactions with the care received are essential for making good decisions and complying with therapy, thus alleviating from suffering (Stonington Ratanakul, 2006).
+Patients’ understanding of the content of care, recall of information related to disease pathway and satisfactions with the care received are essential for making good decisions and complying with therapy, thus alleviating them from suffering (Stonington & Ratanakul, 2006).

-Patients’ evaluations of healthcare services consist of patients’ belies about their experiences (Bakdash & Scheper-Hughes, 2006).
-The care or treatments provided by healthcare professionals, Bowling (2009) argues, could conflict with patients’ desire, thereby influencing the take-up or refusal of services.
+Patients’ evaluations of healthcare services consist of patients’ beliefs about their experiences (Bakdash & Scheper-Hughes, 2006).
+The care or treatments provided by healthcare professionals, Bowling (2009) argues, could conflict with patients’ desires, thereby influencing the take-up or refusal of services.
 Today, there is a consensus about the rights of patients to refuse unwanted care; equally strong disagreement persists about patients' rights to demand care (Stonington & Holmes, 2006).